Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 **Issue:** The following error message is seen when compiling the AIE graph with the test harness XSA: ``ERROR: [aiecompiler 77-4252] For application port with annotation 'PLIO_01_TO_AIE' the buswidth is 32-bits, which is different than the buswidth of 128-bits as specified in incoming logical architecture``

 - The width of the PLIOs in the prebuilt XSA is set to 128 bits.
-The PLIO widths in the AIE graph must align with the XSA.
+The PLIO widths in the AIE graph must match with the XSA.
 Set all PLIO width in the graph to ``adf::plio_128_bits``.

 **Issue:** The following error message is seen when compiling the AIE graph with the test harness XSA: ``ERROR: [aiecompiler 77-295] Cannot find port instance tf0_pi0 corresponding to Logical Arch Port M00_AXI``